Tim Dry: Tik and Tok

-In early 1982 Tim and Sean left Shock to pursue their own vision of a combination of mime, visual image and music, creating a duo called Tik and Tok.
-Signed to Indie label Survival Records, they released 5 singles and an album 'Intolerance' in the UK, Europe and Japan.
-Their second single 'Cool Running' reached No.69 in the UK Top 70 Singles Chart (The Guinness Book of British Hit Singles).
+In early 1982 Dry and Crawford left Shock to pursue their own vision of a combination of mime, visual image and music, creating a duo called Tik and Tok.
+Signed to indie label Survival Records, they released five singles and an album Intolerance in the UK, Europe and Japan.
+Their second single "Cool Running" reached No. 69 in the UK Singles Chart.

 In 1982, Tik and Tok were cast as featured creatures in two roles each in Star Wars Episode VI: Return of the Jedi.
 The same year also saw them appear in the cult sci-fi/horror film Xtro.
-Tim played The Monster and Sean played The Commando.
+Dry played The Monster and Crawford played The Commando.

 Tik and Tok supported Duran Duran on their sell-out UK tour of 1982 and Gary Numan on his comeback UK 'Warriors' tour in 1983.
-They appeared on 23 TV shows, including The Royal Variety Performance in front of HRH Queen Elizabeth II and the cult music program The Tube, hosted by Jools Holland and Paula Yates.
+They appeared on 23 television shows, including The Royal Variety Performance in front of HRH Queen Elizabeth II and the cult music program The Tube, hosted by Jools Holland and Paula Yates.

-Tik & Tok reformed briefly in 2005, creating a new album, Dream Orphans, in which Tim wrote, played and produced all the songs.
-Tim and Sean appear regularly at 'Star Wars' autograph conventions worldwide.
+Tik & Tok reformed briefly in 2005, creating a new album, Dream Orphans, in which Dry wrote, played and produced all the songs.
+Dry and Crawford appear regularly at 'Star Wars' autograph conventions worldwide.

 Photographic work

-Tim is a photographic artist, whose subjects have included Mick Jagger, Steven Berkoff, composer Georg Kajanus, Mediæval Bæbes, writer Rupert Thomson and Joan Collins.
+Dry is a photographic artist, whose subjects have included Mick Jagger, Steven Berkoff, composer Georg Kajanus, Mediæval Bæbes, writer Rupert Thomson and Joan Collins.

 His work has been commissioned as CD covers, illustrative articles and book jackets for clients including James McCarraher's 'Office Haunting', Atlantic Records, Cosmopolitan magazine, Black Lace Publishing, Simon & Schuster, Virgin Records, WEA and Hot Shoe magazine.

 His photographic collages have been exhibited at The National Portrait Gallery, The Royal Photographic Society, The Association of Photographers Gallery in London and in Bath, Hamburg, and Berlin, as well as at the Christmas 2007, 2008, 2009 and 2010 shows at the prestigious Gallery 286 in West London.
 In March 2009 he showed one portrait at an exhibition at The Arts Club in London.